carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 Why is it advanced?
 We (hopefully) saw in the discussion that, although many of your problems share similar characteristics, the details will determine the solution.
 We all need our algorithms, models, analysis to run so that many hands make light work.
-When such a situation arises with a group of people, we start with a meeting discussing who does what, when do we meet again to sync up, and so on.
+When such a situation arises in a group of people, we start with a meeting discussing who does what, when do we meet again and sync up, and so on.
 After a while you can get the feeling that all you do is to be in meetings.
 We will see that several abstractions can make our life easier.
 This course illustrates these abstractions making ample use of Dask.

 - Vectorized instructions: tell many workers to do the same work on a different piece of data.
   This is where `dask.array` and `dask.dataframe` come in.
-  We will illustrate this model of working by computing the number $\pi$ later on.
+  We illustrate this model of working by computing the number $\pi$ later on.
 - Map/filter/reduce: this methodology combines different functionals to create a larger program.
   We implement this formalism when using `dask.bag` to count the number of unique words in a novel.
 - Task-based parallelization: this may be the most generic abstraction, as all the others can be expressed in terms of tasks or workflows.
 This is `dask.delayed`.

 # Why Python?
 Python is one of most widely used languages for scientific data analysis, visualization, and even modelling and simulation.
-The popularity of Python is mainly due to the two pillars of a friendly syntax and the availability of many high-quality libraries.
+The popularity of Python is mainly due to the two pillars of the friendly syntax and the availability of many high-quality libraries.

 :::callout
 ## It's not all good news
-The flexibility of Python comes with a few downsides though:
+The flexibility of Python comes with a few downsides, though:
 - Python code typically does not perform as fast as lower-level implementations in C/C++ or Fortran.
 - Parallelizing Python code to work efficiently on many-core architectures is not trivial.

-This workshop addresses both issues, with an emphasis on efficiently running parallel Python code on multiple cores.
+This workshop addresses both issues, with an emphasis on running parallel Python code efficiently on multiple cores.
 :::

 # What is parallel computing?